mattradford/latestwp/README.md

 # The latest version of WordPress

-This website uses some frankly poor JavaScript to get the latest stable version of WordPress from the API at https://api.wordpress.org.
+This website uses some JavaScript to get the latest stable version of WordPress from the API at https://api.wordpress.org.

 It is available at https://latestwp.netlify.app.